Forex Education

 6. Three White Soldiers

-This candlestick pattern occurs during the course of three days.
+This candlestick pattern occurs during three days.
 There are three consecutive small-wick candles in green or white color.
 These candles progressively open and close higher than the previous day.
 Three White Soldiers give a powerful bullish signal that takes place after a downtrend.
 It also shows steady buying pressure.

 Bearish Reversal Candlestick Patterns

 There is usually the formation of the bearish candlestick pattern after there has been an uptrend.
 This pattern signals resistance.
 In a bearish market, the prices fall, which is not ideal for traders.
 They open short positions that allow them to make profits from the falling prices.
 Long positions are closed in this market.
-There are 6 common candlestick patterns for this category as well: These are:
+There are six common candlestick patterns for this category as well: These are:

 1. Hanging Man